srikar96/Cats-vs-Dogs-Classifier_Keras/README.md

 # keras_ComputerVison
-Classification of Images using Keras.
-I tried to improve the accuracy of the classifier gradually.
+Classification of Cats-vs_Dogs dataset using Keras.
+The accuracy of the classifier gradually increases wth different implementation methods.
 This notebook is based on Coursera's TensorFlow in Practice Specialization.